kookma/TW-Trashbin/archive/README.md

 ## Mechanism
 Trash plugin has two parts

-* Move to trashbin
+* Move to trash bin
-* Restore from trashbin
+* Restore from trash bin

 ### By moving a tiddler to trash bin it means